abhinavkakku/Cyber_Security_Interview_Questions/README.md

 19. How do you place a firewall, load balancer, proxy ? in what order and why ?
 20. What information can you get from MAC Address ?
 21. What port does PING works on ? ( I will change this Ping thing, too much resued now)
+22. Describe TCP Flow Control mechanism. (not potential question anymore, but know this)
+23. Describe packet loss recovery mechanism in TCP. (not potential question anymore, but know this)
+24. Explain how in Linux terminal can you confirm if it is a file or a directory ?
+25. Explain Redirections in Linux.
+26. What are pipes ?
+Explain named Pipe.

 ----